meese-os/meeseOS/frontend/sounds/README.md

 [OS.js](https://www.os-js.org/) is an [open-source](https://raw.githubusercontent.com/os-js/OS.js/master/LICENSE) web desktop platform with a window manager, application APIs, GUI toolkit, filesystem abstractions and much more.

-# aaronmeese.com Sound Theme
+# MeeseOS Sound Theme

-This is the Sound theme for aaronmeese.com
+This is the Sound theme for MeeseOS

 ## Installation